 Configure Boot-Start Driver Initialization Policy using Group Policy Editor

 While this setting is best left at its default value, if you wish, you can change this setting via your Group Policy Editor.
 To do so, open the WinX menu > Run > gpedit.msc > Hit Enter.
 Navigate to the following policy setting:

 Computer Configuration > Administrative Templates > System > Early Launch Antimalware

 In the right pane, double-click on Boot-Start Driver Initialization Policy to configure it.

-If you are using Windows 8, you want to check if your anti-malware software includes an Early Launch Antimalware boot-start driver.
+If you are using Windows 11/10, check if your anti-malware software includes an Early Launch Antimalware boot-start driver.
 If it doesn’t, all boot-start drivers will be initialized, and you will not be able to take advantage of this new ELAM technology.